 - Does stress affect your behavior?
 Are situations getting out of control?

 - Is stress a story in your mind?
 If yes, what is it?

 It can also be a combination of the above and if this is the case you can observe which one starts it all off and discover your own unique stress pattern.

 How you think about stress matters.
 Research shows that people who are more aware of their response and view that stress response as helpful can deal with physical, emotional and mental challenges better.

-Throughout February I will share more resources, tips & tricks about befriending stress, so stay tuned in.
+Throughout this month I will share more resources, tips & tricks about befriending stress, so stay tuned in.
 I am more than happy to respond to questions you may have related to the topic – please feel free to email or phone me.